MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

     - **Recommendations**: Security recommendations associated with the metric.
     - **Last Updated** shows the last date the metric was updated.

-- Filter metrics to find specific areas.
+- Filter metrics for specific findings.
 - Drill down into metrics to review and fix associated issues.
 - Suggest new metrics to the product team.
-- Customize metrics weight so that it has greater or lesser effect in the initiative, based on your business priorities.
+- Customize the weight of a metric so that it has greater or lesser effect in the initiative, based on your business priorities.
 Editing a metric affects all the initiatives in which the metric is included.

 ### Unavailable metrics

-In some cases, metrics display grayed out because the underlying data needed for this metric doesn't exist.
-For instance, when the required workload isn't onboarded or when a Secure score metric was set in Secure score to completed or risk accepted so that Security Exposure Management can't access the metric data.
+In some cases, metrics display grayed out because the underlying data for the metric doesn't exist.
+For instance, if a required workload isn't onboarded, or if a secure score metric is set to completed or risk accepted in secure score and Security Exposure Management can't access the metric data.

 Grayed out metrics aren't considered for score calculation.

 ## Working with recommendations

-Security Exposure Management ingests security recommendations from multiple sources, including Microsoft Defender for Cloud running the  [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), Defender XDR [Secure score](/defender-xdr/microsoft-secure-score), Microsoft threat analytics, and other Microsoft workloads.
+Security Exposure Management ingests security recommendations from multiple sources, including Microsoft Defender for Cloud running the  [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), Defender XDR [secure score](/defender-xdr/microsoft-secure-score), Microsoft threat analytics, and other Microsoft workloads.
 Security Exposure Management integrates all of these recommendations into a single security catalog.

 - You can view recommendations from the **Recommendations** tab, or review and remediate recommendations within a specific security initiative or metric.
-- Each recommendation provides remediation steps to fix detected issues.
+- Each recommendation provides remediation steps to fix detected compliance issues.
-- Every action taken on a security recommendation helps to reduce exposure and risk, improve security posture, and directly influences related security initiatives and metrics.
+- Every action taken on a security recommendation helps to reduce exposure and risk, improve security posture, and directly influence its related security initiatives and metrics.

-Security Exposure Management categorizes recommendations by compliance, as follows:
+Security Exposure Management categorizes recommendations by compliance status, as follows:

-- **Compliant** indicates that the recommendation was implemented successfully.
+- **Compliant**: Indicates that the recommendation was implemented successfully.
+- **Not complaint**: Indicates that the recommendation hasn't been fixed.
-•	**Mitigated by organization** displays when steps to mitigate recommendations were taken elsewhere, and Security Exposure Management can't know whether recommendations are compliant.
+- **Mitigated by organization**: Displays when steps to mitigate recommendations were taken elsewhere, and Security Exposure Management can't know whether recommendations are compliant.
 For example, by changing a status in Secure score.
-- **Not available** means there isn't enough information to determine the compliance status.
+- **Not available**: Means there isn't enough information to determine the compliance status.

 :::image type="content" source="./media//exposure-insights-overview/recommendation-ransomeware-advanced-protection.png" alt-text="Screenshot of the ransomware advanced protection recommendation details ":::

 ### Secure score

-[Microsoft Secure score](/defender-xdr/microsoft-secure-score) helps organizations to plan and improve overall security posture using Secure score as a tracking metric.
+[Microsoft secure score](/defender-xdr/microsoft-secure-score) helps organizations to plan and improve overall security posture using secure score as a tracking metric.

-Security Exposure Management uses Secure score as one of its sources for initiative scores.
+Security Exposure Management uses secure score as one of its sources for initiative scores.

-- Secure score has "recommended actions" for a [number of products](/defender-xdr/microsoft-secure-score#products-included-in-secure-score).
+- Secure score has recommended actions for a [number of products](/defender-xdr/microsoft-secure-score#products-included-in-secure-score).
 - Selecting a recommendation to review allows you to remediate the problem in the specific product, including recommendations that derived from secure score.
 - For recommendations where secure score is relevant, if secure score isn't active, that recommendation doesn't display.